vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 To look into the actual Contacts Provider tables, read [How do I debug the Contacts Provider tables?](/howto/howto-debug-contacts-provider-tables.md)

+To learn more about the Contact lookup key, read [How do I learn more about the Contact lookup key vs ID?](/howto/howto-learn-more-contact-lookup-key.md)

 ## Redacting entities

 All `Entity` in this library are `Redactable, which indicates that there could be sensitive private